 While brand and marketing teams have been immensely successful in creating rich and emotionally engaging digital content to promote products and services, this information is often far removed from check-out points.
 Content can actually inhibit sales by occluding points of purchase, resulting in customer frustration—and ultimately, lost profits.
 The Gartner report shows how companies can resolve this issue through new approaches to blogs, videos, content reviews, and mobile payment.

 The study confirms both the growing dominance of mobile visual search in commerce and the steps companies can take—must take—to harness this technology.
-It’s a required read for all marketers and brand managers.

 Source: Gartner, Three Best Practices to Optimize Digital Commerce for Visual Experiences, March 26, 2019, Marty Resnick & Christina Klock